Marcel0024/CocoCrawler/README.md

    await crawlerEngine.RunAsync(cancellationToken);
 ```

 This example starts at `https://old.reddit.com/r/csharp` and `https://old.reddit.com/r/dotnet` and opens each post and scrapes the title, url, upvotes and top comment.
 It also scrolls to the end of the page and waits 4 seconds before scraping the page.
-And it continues to the next page.
+And then it continues with the next pagination page.

 ## Configuring the Engine